factorialmap/factorialmap/README.md

+# MARCELO CARVALHO DOS ANJOS

 #### What am I up to?
 >- Using the concept of learning by doing and addressing topics on everyday life in the industry.
-I try to facilitade research for sulutions using a simplified language
+I try to facilitate research for sulutions using a simplified language
 >- Usando o conceito de aprender fazendo e abordando temas diversos do dia a dia na industria procuro facilitar a pesquisa por soluções usando uma linguagem simplificada

 #### Experience